osmandapp/web/main/docs/user/personal/global-settings.md

 :::note

-This option is not available for Android
+This settings is not available for Android

 :::